theislab/ehrapy/docs/usage.rst

 Dependency Versions
 ~~~~~~~~~~~~~~~~~~~

-It is possible to get the versions of all dependencies in the current runtime environment.
+ehrapy is complex software with many dependencies.
+To ensure a consistent runtime environment you should save
-This comes in handy when trying to diagnose issues.
+the tool versions of a conducted analysis.
+This comes in handy when trying to diagnose issues and to reproduce results.

 Call the function via: